tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) DataType() DataType
 ```

-DataType returns the data type of the elements contained by the tensor.
+DataType returns the data type of the elements contained in the tensor.

 #### Dim